Okanjo/okanjo-docs/docs/Objects.md

 ## CheckoutOrder

 A CheckoutOrder object is returned as the response to initially creating the order.
-Contain the information needed for your application to to allow the buyer to complete the transaction.
+Contains the information needed for your application to to allow the buyer to complete the transaction.

 `token`